 HAP Contract.
 The contract entered into by the Project Owner and the contract administrator that sets forth the rights and duties of the parties with respect to the Covered Project and the payments under the contract.

-Initial Repairs.
-The scope of work required by HUD to be performed within a defined period following the conversion.

 Mixed-Finance Project.
-A public housing project developed with a combination of private financing and public housing development funds in accordance with 24 CFR Part 905 subpart F.
+A public housing project developed with a combination of private financing and public housing development funds in accordance with 24 CFR part 905 subpart F.

 Operating Cost Adjustment Factor (OCAF).
 An operating cost adjustment factor established by HUD that is applied to current contract rent, less the portion of the rent paid for debt service.

 Ownership or Control.
 The RAD Statute provides requirements for the ownership or control of Covered Projects under the First Component.
-See Section 1.6.B.3 and 1.7.A.3 for a description of how to satisfy those requirements for PBV and PBRA conversions.
+See Section 1.4.A.11 for a description of how to satisfy those requirements for PBV and PBRA conversions.

-PHA.
-A Public Housing Agency that administers programs under the Act, which could include public housing and HCVs.
-In addition to this general definition, the term PHA, as used in this Notice, refers to the owner of a First Component Converting Project (even if the project is a mixed finance project and the PHA does not own ACC units).

 Prepayment.
 The satisfaction (i.e., payment in full) of the underlying mortgage prior to its maturity date.
-Prepayment is one of the eligibility triggering events for RAD conversion under Section III of this Notice,
+Prepayment is one of the eligibility triggering events for RAD conversion under Section III of this Notice.

+Project.
+For purposes of determining a RAD transaction, a “project” is a structure or group of structures that in HUD’s determination are appropriately managed as a single asset.
+In determining whether a combination of structures constitute a project, HUD will take into account types of buildings, occupancy, location, market influences, management organization, financing structure or other factors as appropriate.
+For a RAD PBV conversion, the definition of “project” in 24 CFR § 983.3 continues to apply for all references to the term in 24 CFR § 983.

+Project-Based Voucher (PBV).
+A component of a PHA’s HCV program, where the PHA attaches voucher assistance to specific housing units through a PBV HAP Contract with an owner.
+Unlike a tenant-based voucher, the PBV assistance remains attached to the unit when the family moves, and assists the next eligible family to move into the PBV unit.
+The PBV program is administered by HUD’s Office of Public and Indian Housing.

+Project-Based Rental Assistance (PBRA).
+Rental assistance under Section 8(C) of the Act provided by HUD to owners according to the terms of a HAP Contract for the provision of housing to eligible tenants.
+The PBRA program is administered by HUD’s Office of Housing.

 Project Owner.
 For purposes of Section I, II, and III of this Notice, the term Project Owner refers to the owner of the Covered Project, including but not limited to any owner pursuant to a HAP Contract.
 For purposes of HAP Contracts, an Owner is a private person, partnership, or entity (including a cooperative), a non-profit entity, a PHA or other public entity, having the legal right to lease or sublease the dwelling units subject to the HAP Contract.

+Public Housing Agency (PHA).
+A Public Housing Agency that administers programs under the Act, which could include public housing and HCVs.
+In addition to this general definition, the term PHA, as used in this Notice, refers to the owner of a First Component Converting Project (even if the project is a mixed finance project and the PHA does not own ACC units).

 Public Housing Assessment System (PHAS).
-The current system used to measure the performance of PHAs administering the public housing program, per 24 CFR Part 902, or any successor system.
+The current system used to measure the performance of PHAs administering the public housing program, per 24 CFR part 902, or any successor system.